Can I cancel my Draw-based game Ticket after I've bought it?

-If your Draw-based game Ticket has been issued in error or is illegible or incomplete, you should return to the Retailer you bought the Ticket from, who will tell you whether you can cancel your Ticket and where to do so.
+If your Draw-based game Ticket has been issued in error or is unreadable or incomplete, you should return to the Retailer you bought the Ticket from, who will tell you whether you can cancel your Ticket and where to do so.
 This must be done within two hours from when you bought it, and before the Retailer or system closes for the night or for a Draw break.
-A Lucky Dip® Ticket can be cancelled if one or more Lucky Dip lines on a Ticket are the same.
-However, Lucky Dip Entries cannot be cancelled simply because you do not like the numbers.
-Please be aware that if you want to cancel a Ticket issued by a Till-point Terminal, certain Till-point Terminals will also cancel all other Tickets purchased in the same Transaction.
+A Lucky Dip Ticket can be cancelled if one or more Lucky Dip lines on a Ticket are the same but can't be cancelled just because you do not like the numbers.
+Please be aware that if you want to cancel a Ticket issued by a Till-point Terminal, certain Till-point Terminals will also cancel all other Tickets purchased in the same transaction.

-If Ticket sales for the relevant Draw-based games have closed, then any Tickets which have not been cancelled before that time cannot be cancelled and will remain in the Draw.
+If Ticket sales for the relevant Draw-based games have closed, then any Tickets which have not been cancelled before that time will remain in the Draw as they cannot be cancelled.
 It will not be possible to cancel a Ticket if the 19-digit serial number displayed on your Ticket or shopping receipt cannot be found.
 More information about cancellations can be found in the Rules.

 What if I find a ticket?

 If you find a ticket before the 180-day claim period has ended that does not have the owner's name and address written on it and which you are unable to return to its rightful owner, send the ticket to Player Services Department, The National Lottery, PO Box 287, Watford, WD18 9TT.
 If the rightful owner of the ticket does not come forward and successfully claim the Prize within the 180-day claim period, you may, at Camelot's discretion, receive the Prize.